-Applicants must provide a separate response on the national interest of their research proposal, which is provided with other elements of an application recommended for funding for final consideration by the Minister.
+Applicants must provide a NIT statement, which outlines the national interest of their research proposal.
+The statement is provided with other elements of an application recommended for funding for final consideration by the ARC Board.

-The NIT statement provided by the researcher is part of their application, will be certified by the DVCR and will be available to all assessors.
+The NIT statement provided by the researcher is part of their application.
+It is required to be certified by the DVCR and will be available to all assessors.
 It should be considered as part of the assessment of the application.
-The National Interest Test is to be used with the rest of the information in the application to inform an assessor's assessment of the Assessment Criteria as included in the Appendix.
+The NIT is to be used with the rest of the information in the application to inform an assessor's assessment of the Assessment Criteria as included in the Appendix.

 The ARC will accept the DVCR's certification as final and will not review or make requests for changes to a NIT.
-The ARC will include the NIT with the other elements of an application recommended for funding for final consideration by the Minister.
 Additional information regarding the National Interest Test is available on the ARC Website.